camilamenyt/suno-sentiment-analysis/README.md

-# suno-sentiment-analysis
-SQL analysis of YouTube comments on Suno AI music platform
+# Suno AI Public Sentiment Analysis
+## How Context Shapes Copyright Anxiety in AI Music

+**Type:** Exploratory sentiment & discourse analysis
+**Tools:** SQLite, SQL (CASE-based keyword detection)
+**Dataset size:** 350 public YouTube comments
+**Focus:** AI music legitimacy & copyright anxiety

+---

 ## Project Overview

+This project explores how public discourse around AI-generated music shifts depending on content context.

-SQL-based exploratory analysis of 350 YouTube comments across 4 video types to understand public sentiment toward AI-generated music.
+By analyzing 350 YouTube comments across four video types (Official, Policy, Review, Tutorial), this study examines:

+- How emotional intensity varies by narrative framing
+- When copyright anxiety is triggered
+- What this reveals about trust and legitimacy in AI music platforms

+Rather than measuring sentiment in isolation, this analysis focuses on **how context shapes public reaction**.

+---

 ## Data Collection

-- **Source**: YouTube comments (manual collection)
+- **Source:** Public YouTube comments (manual collection)
-- **Total comments**: 350
+- **Total comments:** 350
+- **Video types analyzed:**
+  - Official
+  - Policy
+  - Review
-- **Video types**: Official, Policy, Review, Tutorial
+  - Tutorial
-- **Tool**: SQLite + DB Browser
+- **Processing:** Structured and analyzed in SQLite using DB Browser

+Only aggregated results and a small sample dataset are shared in this repository.

+---

+## Methodology

+This project uses keyword-based sentiment detection through SQL CASE logic.

+### Sentiment Keywords

+**Positive indicators:**
+love, amazing, incredible, awesome, like

+**Negative indicators:**
+not good, don't like, worried, concern, replace, scary, afraid, unfair

+### Copyright / Legitimacy Keywords

+copyright, artist, musician, stolen, steal, lawsuit

+All SQL queries used in this analysis are saved in `analysis.sql`.

+---

 ## Key Findings

-### 1. Sentiment varies significantly by video type
+### 1. Emotional response is highly context-dependent

+Official promotional videos generate more than **2.5× the positive emotional expression** compared to policy-related discussions.

 | Video Type | Total | Positive | Positive % |
 |------------|-------|----------|------------|
 | Official   | 129   | 67       | 51.9%      |